ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     by the Report Consumer.

-8. If a "rua" tag is thus discovered, replace the corresponding value extracted from the domain's DMARC policy record with the one found in this record.
+8. If a "rua" tag is thus discovered, replace the corresponding value extracted from the domain's DMARC Policy Record with the one found in this record.
 This permits the Report Consumer to override the report destination.
 However, to prevent loops or indirect abuse, the overriding URI **MUST** use the same destination host from the first step.